-This public program will focus on the textual dynamics and social consequences of rhetoric on discussions and understandings of science.
-Panelists will explore the ways in which rhetoric about science circulates culturally and influences broader public discussions about science, journalism, and politics.
+This public program focused on the textual dynamics and social consequences of rhetoric on discussions and understandings of science.
+Panelists explored the ways in which rhetoric about science circulates culturally and influences broader public discussions about science, journalism, and politics.

 Reception: 5:30-6:30 PM

 Co-Sponsor: University of Colorado Denver, Department of Communication

 Bonnie J. Dow, Ph.D.